kalyan-ch/interview-prep-epi/README.md

 #### Key characteristics of distributed systems

-##### Scalability

-Scalability is the capability of a system to grow and manage increased demand - increased data volume, increased amount of work etc., without losing any performance.
+1. Scalability - Scalability is the capability of a system to grow and manage increased demand - increased data volume, increased amount of work etc., without losing any performance.
 Horizontal scaling is scaling by adding more machines to the existing pool.
 It is easier to scale dynamically this way than vertically.
-MongoDb and Cassandra use horizontal scaling
+MongoDb and Cassandra use horizontal scaling.
 Vertical scaling is scaling by adding more power (RAM, Processor etc.) to the existing pool of machines.
 This type of scaling is limited by individual machine capacity.
 Good example is MySQL.

-##### Reliability

-Reliability is the probability a system might fail in a given period.
+2. Reliability - Reliability is the probability a system might fail in a given period.
 A distribute system is reliable if it continues to deliver the services even if one of more software or hardware components fail.
 Achieving this might lead to redundancy.

-##### Availability

-Availability is the time a system remains operational to perform its function in a given period.
+3. Availability - Availability is the time a system remains operational to perform its function in a given period.
 Usually measured in percentages.
 Reliability vs Availability - if a system is reliable it is available.
 However, if it is available, it is not necessarily reliable.

-##### Efficiency

-Efficiency is the performance of a given service or system.
+4. Efficiency - Efficiency is the performance of a given service or system.

-##### Manageability or Servicability

-This is the simplicity with which a system can be repaired or manitained.
+5. Manageability or Servicability - This is the simplicity with which a system can be repaired or manitained.
 If this process is too complex or time taking, the availability of the system decreases.
 Ease of diagnosing, ease of making updates and ease of operation also factor into defining the Manageability of a system.

 #### Load Balancing